389ds/389ds.github.io/docs/389ds/design/ldap-rest-api.md

 ### Replication Representations

-THe following lists the representations of various components of replication, as well as the representations on how to update/access those resources.
+The following lists the representations of various components of replication, as well as the representations on how to update/access those resources.

 <a name="replica"></a>